 http://teacch.com/ - TEACCH Autism Programme

 http://www.autismeducationtrust.org.uk/ - Autism Education Trust (AET)

 SPRING COMMON ACADEMY - AUTISM HANDBOOK by Dr Richard Gamman

 Richard wrote 'Spring Common Academy - Autism Handbook' when he worked at the school.
 There are updates and contributions from other teachers past and present.
-Click on the highlighted text above to read or download the handbook.
+Click on the blue highlighted text above to read or download the handbook.

 Autism – A very short introduction by Uta Frith

 This book is written by a leading academic in the area of autism but is very readable.